moostmartijn/homeassistant/README.md

 ## RFLink gateway (Arduino Mega)
 ### Klik Aan Klik Uit
-To control my main ventilation unit in my house, the so called ComfoFanS, I use a ACL-LV10 Klik Aan Klik Uit (KAKU) device.
-The RFLink gateway sends a 433 mhz signal to control it.

 Instead of a smart power outlet I use one KAKU ACM-1000 device to switch on my pick-up player using my voice and a Google Home Mini.